All About Ocarinas

 Cute Ocarinas

-All the oc's in these photos play beautifully.
+All the ocs in the above photo play beautifully.
 But beware!
 Some eye-catching specimens do not.
 You can tell whether an oc is playable by inspecting its fingering holes.
 If all the holes are the same size, it's strictly for your display shelf.
 Playable ocarinas have differently-sized top holes.

 Look closely, and you can see that these pendants are cute, but they're not playable musical instruments: